Who are we?

-- You have a right to see the information we hold about you to access this you need to provide a request in writing to our data protection officer, together with proof of identity
+- You have a right to see the information we hold about you to access this you need to provide a request in writing to our data protection supervisor, together with proof of identity

 - We will usually process your request free of charge and within 30 days however we reserve the right to charge a reasonable administration fee and to extend the period of time by a further two months if the request is manifestly unfounded or vexatious and/or is very complex

 - Full details are available in our data subject access policy which is available on request from the data protection supervisor